zaxor0/zwerchhau/into-the-war/rules.md

 - Electronics operation, can use all radios
 - Artillery operation (requires 2 people to perform)

-Other skill may be created by consulting with the Referee.
+Other skills may be created by consulting with the Referee.

 ## Carry Capacity & Movement
 - All players can carry 10 slots of items, some items can be stacked into 1 slot